UNITED STATES

 Costs related to the recertification of vessels are deferred and amortized over 30 months on a straight-line basis.
 Maintenance costs incurred at the time of the recertification drydocking not related to the recertification of the vessel are expensed as incurred.
 Costs related to vessel improvements that either extend the vessel’s useful life or increase the vessel’s functionality are capitalized and depreciated.

 Insurance costs are dependent on a variety of factors, including our safety record and pricing in the insurance markets, and can fluctuate over time.
 Our vessels are generally insured for up to their estimated fair market value in order to cover damage or loss.
-We also purchase coverage for potential liabilities stemming from third-party losses with limits that we believe are reasonable for our operations, but do not generally purchase business interruption insurance or similar coverage.
+We also purchase coverage for potential liabilities stemming from third-party losses and cyber security breaches with limits that we believe are reasonable for our business and operations, but do not generally purchase business interruption insurance or similar coverage.
+During the past three years, we have not incurred any material costs, fines or penalties due to a direct or third-party vendor cybersecurity breach.
 Insurance limits are reviewed annually, and third-party coverage is purchased based on the expected scope of ongoing operations and the cost of third-party coverage.

 We discuss our liquidity in terms of cash flow that we generate from our operations.
 Our primary sources of capital have been our cash on hand, internally generated funds including operating cash flow, vessel sales and long-term debt financing.
 From time to time, we also issue stock or stock-based financial instruments either in the open market or as currency in acquisitions.
 This ability is impacted by existing market conditions.